 Orthopedic devices known as external fixators are utilized to realign bone segments without the need for surgery.
-Nurses should be equipped with the knowledge and skills to offer effective postoperative care for these patients, along with specialized care for the affected side to minimize the risk of serious complications.
+They stabilize broken bones and correct their position and orientation minimally invasive through procedures.
+Nurses should offer postoperative care for this patient, along with specialized care for the affected side, to minimize the risk of pin site infection, pain, and serious complications.
 This involves checking the pin site for any signs and symptoms of infection, tending to the wound, and ensuring comfort to alleviate pain and anxiety (Widanage et al., 2023).
-The aim of the current study was to assess effect of orthopedic nursing care protocol on nurses' knowledge, performance, and patients' outcomes among patients with external fixators.
+The aim of current study is to assess effect of orthopedic nursing care protocol on pain, anxiety, and occurrence of pin sites infection among patients with external fixators.

-It was hypothesized that orthopedic nurses who receive orthopedic nursing care protocol are expected to have higher level of knowledge on posttest than pretest (hypothesis 1), the current research revealed that more than half of the nurses had unsatisfactory knowledge prior to the implementation of the nursing care protocol.
+It was hypothesized that orthopedic nurses who receive orthopedic nursing care protocol would have higher level of knowledge on posttest than pretest (hypothesis 1), the current research revealed that more than half of the nurses had unsatisfactory knowledge prior to the implementation of the nursing care protocol.
 This was in line with a study by Mohamed et al. (2020) on "Nurses' Knowledge of Orthopedic Patients with External Fixation," which found that nurses had unsatisfactory knowledge regarding the care of patients with external fixators However, the majority of nurses in the demonstrated current study satisfactory level of knowledge, with a significant increase in mean knowledge scores in the posttest compared to the pretest (P=0.000).
-This was also supported by Abdelhady et al. (2022) and Konda (2020), who noted a notable improvement in knowledge levels after structured interventions, indicating that most nurses had adequate knowledge about external fixation following the distribution of information booklets.
+This was supported by Abdelhady et al. (2022) and Konda (2020), who noted a notable improvement in knowledge levels after structured interventions, indicating that most nurses had adequate knowledge about external fixation following the distribution of information booklets.
 These studies highlight the importance of ongoing learning and education for nurses to enhance their understanding of external fixator care.

-Also, it was hypothesized Orthopedic nurses who receive orthopedic nursing care protocol are expected to have higher level of performance on posttest than pretest (hypothesis 2). present research showed that the mean performance scores for pin site care and the technique of progressive relaxation were higher on posttest compared to the pretest.
+Also, it was hypothesized Orthopedic nurses who receive orthopedic nursing care protocol would have higher level of competent performance on posttest than pretest (hypothesis 2). present research showed that the mean performance scores for pin site care and the technique of progressive relaxation were higher on posttest compared to the pretest.
 There was an improvement in the levels performance for the two procedures in the posttest, with more than 90% of the studied nurses reaching an competent performance after the intervention.
-This result aligns with the study by Nour et al. (2020) on "Nurses' performance regarding orthopedic patients with external fixation at Zagazig University Hospitals."
+This result aligns with the study by Nour et al. (2020) on "Nurses' Performance Regarding Orthopedic Patients with External Fixation at Zagazig University Hospitals."
 The study found that nearly half of the examined nurses had inadequate performance in pin site care and the progressive relaxation technique before the intervention.
-However, all nurses demonstrated adequate overall practice in pin site care and the progressive relaxation technique after the intervention.
+However, all nurses demonstrated adequate overall practice in Pin site care and the progressive relaxation technique after the intervention.